-The connections students are able to make between theory and practice, especially in their research at doctoral level, through research methodologies and attention to issues of social justice as they pertain specifically to gender and sexuality, are excellent, and students spoke positively, at the onsite visit online, of the programme's multidisciplinary focus and the time to think that the programme enables.
+The connections students are able to make between theory and practice, through research methodologies and attention to issues of social justice as they pertain specifically to gender and sexuality, are excellent, and students spoke positively, at the onsite visit online, of the programme's multidisciplinary focus and the time to think that the programme enables.

-Students spoke very highly of the structure of the doctoral programme of study, with its foundations in feminist and queer theory and then branching out to more specialised courses in other subject areas with a feminist and/or queer focus, such as film, law, human rights, literature, media, etc. Students articulated that the programme was broad enough for them to be able to navigate it based on their own intellectual and personal interests and political commitments.
-Students praised the different perspectives on gender and sexuality presented by the faculty and visiting scholars who teach on the programme and found it easy to find a supervisor for their doctoral dissertation.
+Students spoke very highly of the structure of the MA programme of study, with its foundations in feminist and queer theory and then branching out to more specialised courses in other subject areas with a feminist and/or queer focus, such as film, law, human rights, literature, media, etc. Students articulated that the programme was broad enough for them to be able to navigate it based on their own intellectual and personal interests and political commitments.
+Students praised the different perspectives on gender and sexuality presented by the faculty and visiting scholars who teach on the programme.
 They also stressed the value of the environment itself; the support and collegiality among students and the opportunity to breathe as one student put it.
 The interdisciplinary nature of the programme, students confirmed, enabled them to take on a wider range of world views and perspectives and appreciate new opportunities for thinking through the lens of gender.